buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Entities/IfcElectricMotor.md

 # IfcElectricMotor

-An electric motor is an engine that is a machine for converting electrical energy into mechanical energy.
+An electric motor is an engine that is a machine for converting electrical energy into mechanical energy.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >